FuGangqiang/mdblog.rs/docs/posts/introduction to mdblog.md

+date: 2018-03-28 23:48:56
+tags: blog

 # Mdblog

-Static site generator from markdown files with features:
+`mdblog` is a static site generator from markdown files with features:

 * TeX style math support
 * file path is the post url
 * file name is the post title
 * post can be hidden(link does not be insert into index/tag page)

-you can check the demo site:[https://fugangqiang.github.io/mdblog.rs](https://fugangqiang.github.io/mdblog.rs/) to learn the usages of mdblog.

 # Install